keerthikkn/keerthikkn/README.md

 currently focusing on securing a career in AI/ML domain.

-- 🔭 I’m currently working on a computer vision project
+- 🔭 I’m working on a computer vision project right now.
-- 🌱 I’m currently learning spark, DL
+- 🌱 I’m currently learning spark, Hadoop, Azure
-- 👯 I’m looking to collaborate on AI/ML projects.
+- 👯 actively looking for collaboration on AI/ML projects.

 <h3 align="left">Languages and Tools:</h3>